 Are you always thinking about someone and you want it to stop?
-Tips on how to overcome your obsessing thoughts.
+Tips on how to get over an infatuation and overcome your obsessing thoughts.
 Stop letting an infatuation or an obsession over a girl or guy control your life.
-Obsessing and constantly thinking about someone is often mistaken for love or being in love with somebody, however they are different things.
+Obsessing and constantly thinking about someone is often mistaken for love or being in love with somebody.
+However, they are different things.

 People who are infatuated or obsessed with somebody tend to become blinded by their feelings, only seeing the positive in that person.
-They often see certain situations to be more special than they really are and assign meaning to things when there is none.
-They often completely fail to see negative personality traits of the person that they are obsessed with.
+They often see certain situations as more special than they really are and assign meaning to things when there is none.
+They often completely fail to see the negative personality traits of the person that they are obsessed with.

-Having an infatuation for somebody is an emotional roller coaster.
-It can cause great joy, happiness and contentment however it can also be equally as bad causing great sadness, stress and emotional pain.
+Having an infatuation with somebody is an emotional roller coaster.
+It can cause great joy, happiness and contentment.
+However, it can also be equally as bad, causing great sadness, stress and emotional pain.

 How to know if you are infatuated?

 - Are you constantly thinking or day dreaming about that person?

 - Does the thought of being away from them, in another country for example cause you emotional distress?

 - Do you feel the need to spy on that person, or even stalk them?